Drwhomust/hazzy/README.md

 - bluex1507_notion
 - asriel0838

-They are all epic people please support them if you can!
+They are all epic people please support them if you can!!

+## contributors

+> note these are people who have made a massive contribution to the game. not small changes

+- UnfunnyMii (check out **his** discord [here](https://discord.gg/9pn7ZwQdsp))

 ## Game's inspiration